chrissimpkins/PyDOC/README.md

 ## Changes

+v.1.2.3 - added PyDOC to main menu for access to README and keybindings

 v1.2.2 - updated user status and error messages, added install docs

 v1.2.1 - added horizontal bar dividers to the context menu